 Most cracks in the hoof wall are present because the hoof walls are not properly attached to the coffin bone and lateral cartilages.
-The hoof walls simply aren’t strong enough to withstand impact without the back-up of well connected, healthy epidermal and dermal laminae.
-When competent hoof care begins, the horse will immediately start to grow in well connected walls.
+The hoof walls simply aren’t strong enough to withstand impact without the backup of well-connected, healthy epidermal and dermal laminae.
+When competent and frequent (every 4-5 weeks) hoof care begins, the horse will immediately start to grow in well-connected walls.
 You’ll typically see a tighter, more compact growth originating from the coronet that will march its way to the ground.
-The previous flared or “bell-shaped” hoof wall will be replaced with straight walls that don’t ‘bend’ outward as they approach the ground and the cracks grow right out with the new and improved wall growth.
+The previous flared or “bell-shaped” hoof wall will be replaced with straight walls that don’t bend outward as they approach the ground and the cracks grow right out with the new and improved wall growth.

-The “magic bullets” for growing out most wall cracks are simply a well shaped “Mustang Roll” (bevel or chamfer around the perimeter of the outer wall) and enough time to grow them out.
-So to discuss wall cracks, we really just need to focus on the exceptions to this; the things that can throw a big wrench into this simple process.
+The “magic bullets” for growing out most wall cracks are simply a well-shaped “Mustang Roll” (I prefer a straight bevel or chamfer around the perimeter of the outer wall on a 45-60 degree angle from the ground, rather than a rounded shape) and enough time to grow them out.
+So to discuss wall cracks, we really just need to focus on the exceptions to this - the things that can throw a big wrench into this otherwise simple process.

 Here they are: